MattRSON/LAFL/README.md

 - Difference of phase code -- Casie && Possibly Tyler
     - I don't even know what goes into this
     - also need code to auto align microphone offsets in code
-- Signal saving and replay with HW emulator -- Mathew
+- Signal saving and replay with HW emulator
+  - Done 3/27/24
 - Box -- Robert